Parkland College KnowledgeBase - Best Practices for Writing KB Articles

 9. You may wish to add a brief Summary describing your article.
 Note: If a summary is superfluous, please press the space bar on your keyboard within this field so that it registers as text since this is a required field.

 10. Please add all of your content to the Body field and be mindful of the instructions linked to at the top of this article as well as the bullet points in the Additional Tips and Information section at the bottom of this article.
-As you are working, select the Save change button often to ensure that you don’t lose any work in the event of a power outage or something like that.
+As you are working, select the Save change button often to ensure that you don’t lose any work.
 The button is located right below the body of the article.

 12. We have three Audience selections in place - Faculty, Staff, and Students.
 Select one or more, depending on who is the target audience.
 Users can then select their group on the homepage to tailor their search to documents that are specific to them.
 Please note: Student related articles should have all three audiences checked as employees are often the ones that help them with issues.